• Skip to primary navigation

 Recipe Card

-Keto peanut butter fudge squares served on a white plate.
+Keto peanut butter fudge squares are served on a white plate.

-Creamy and decadent keto peanut butter fudge is delicious and very easy to make.
+This creamy and decadent keto peanut butter fudge is made with six ingredients.
+It's delicious and easy to make.

 Prep Time10 minutes mins